React-Automation-Studio/React-Automation-Studio/ReactApp/src/docs/alarmHandler/pvListJson.md

 From these definitions it is clear that a user can define a custom number of areas, each with a custom number of pvs and subAreas.

-**NOTE:** It is currently not possible to add or remove areas, subAreas or pvs in a controlled manner from the front end (user interface).
-It is envisaged that this will be done before the beta release.
+**NOTE:** It is currently only possible to add new pvs from the front end (user interface).
+It is not possible to add or remove areas nor subAreas in a controlled manner from the front end.
+It is envisaged that this will be done in a future release.